Lymphocyte biology

 The TCR to NF-kB pathway is a complex and tightly regulated process, ensuring that T cell activation occurs only when warranted and that the immune response is appropriately tailored to the specific antigen encountered.
 Dysregulation of this pathway can lead to immune-related disorders, autoimmune diseases, or impaired immune responses to infections and cancers.
 Understanding the intricacies of this pathway has significant implications for the development of immunotherapies and treatments aimed at modulating T cell responses in various disease contexts.

-Read about our work on lymphocyte biology:
+Read about our work on cell signaling:

 A transient, HDAC6-independent aggresome-like structure sustains T cell receptor-dependent Malt1 signal transduction

-manuscript in review, 2023
+manuscript in review

 Cellular Immunology, 2020